 This is a heavy hardwood that has a hardness rating that ranges from 800-900lbf.
 Despite its hardness, mahogany is easy to work with using tools, and it is highly receptive to staining and polishing.

 This makes it an excellent option for displaying heavier objects.
-As a result, mahogany is a popular choice and the best wood for creating floating bookshelves that can support a high-weight storage capacity of over 65 lbs per individual shelf.
-Also, it’s one of the ideal wood types for making bed frames.
+Because of this, I often recommend mahogany as the top choice for crafting floating bookshelves that can support a substantial weight, with a storage capacity exceeding 65 lbs for each individual shelf.
+Additionally, it’s one of my preferred wood types for constructing bed frames.

 Pros